Our free to use website requires cookies, as almost all websites do.

-A delicate, Manhattan-like combo of Scotch, sweet vermouth and triple sec.
+A tart, Manhattan-like combo of Scotch, sweet vermouth and triple sec.

 If you like Scotch and enjoy creamy drinks, you'll love this.

-Sweetened Scotch with plenty of spice: like a homemade whisky liqueur.
+Lightly sweetened Scotch with a touch of aromatic bitter spice: like a homemade whisky liqueur.

 This drink's name and reputation as a hangover cure may lead you to assume it tastes unpleasant.
 In fact, honey, whisky and cream combine wonderfully.

-This two-parts scotch to one-part sweet vermouth may be old-school but it remains tasty and the scotch whisky counterpart to a Gin & It.
+This two-parts scotch to one-part sweet vermouth may be old-school but it remains tasty and the scotch whisky counterpart to a Gin and It.

-A Blood & Sand without the blood (cherry brandy) so drier.
+A Blood and Sand without the blood (cherry brandy) so drier.
 The dusting of nutmeg is critical to the success of this old-school classic.

 A creamy, malty affair.